Hungry Healthy Happy

 • Nut butter (cashew is our favourite, but peanut and almond both taste good too)

-• Chopped nuts (walnuts and pecans are a favourite)
+• Chopped nuts - Walnuts and pecans are a favorite, but pistachios add a lot of colour.

 • Desiccated coconut